G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global toc toc Gamma -spaces

 Now assume $Z$ fibrant in the $G$-global positive level model structure.
 Then $Z(S_+)$ is fibrant in the positive $(G\times\Sigma_S)$-global model structure, so the inclusion induces a weak equivalence $Z(S_+)_{[F]}^{(\phi,\psi)}\hookrightarrow Z(S_+)^{(\phi,\psi)}$ by Remark~\ref{rk:support-em-tau-model-structure}.
 On the other hand, $\prod_{s\in S} Z(1^+)$ is fibrant in the $(G\times\Sigma_S)$-global model structure by Corollary~\ref{cor:twisted-product}; we conclude by the same argument as before that the inclusion induces a weak equivalence $\left(\prod_{s\in S} Z(1^+)\right)_{[F]}^{(\phi,\psi)}\to\left(\prod_{s\in S} Z(1^+)\right)^{(\phi,\psi)}$.
 Altogether we see that $\rho_S^{(\phi,\psi)}$ is a weak equivalence if and only if $\Maps(\lambda_{H,S,\phi,\psi},Z)$ is a weak equivalence.
 In particular, $\rho_S$ is a $(G\times\Sigma_S)$-global weak equivalence if and only if $\Maps(\lambda_{H,S,\phi,\psi},Z)$ is a weak equivalence for all $\phi$ and $\psi$ as above.

-Now we define $T$ to be set of all $\lambda_{H,S,\phi,\psi}$ for all $H$ in a chosen set of representatives of isomorphism classes of finite groups, all $S=\{1,\dots,n\}$ for $n\ge 0$, and all homomorphisms $\phi\colon H\to G$, $\psi\colon H\to\Sigma_S$.
+Now we define $T$ to be set of all $\lambda_{H,S,\phi,\psi}$ for all universal $H\subset\mathcal M$, all $S=\{1,\dots,n\}$ for $n\ge 0$, and all homomorphisms $\phi\colon H\to G$, $\psi\colon H\to\Sigma_S$.
 The above then shows that a positively level fibrant $Z$ is special if and only if $\Maps(f,Z)$ is a weak equivalence for all $f\in T$.
 On the other hand, the targets of the maps in $S$ are obviously cofibrant, while for the sources we observe that the functor corepresented by them sends acyclic $G$-global cofibrations to acyclic Kan fibrations by Corollary~\ref{cor:twisted-product}, hence in particular to surjections on $0$-simplices.
 Thus, also the sources are cofibrant, finishing the proof of the existence of the model structure.

 Lemma~\ref{lemma:filtered-still-homotopical} immediately implies that filtered colimits in the resulting model structure are homotopical.
 Finally, if $I$ is the usual set of generating cofibrations of the positive $G$-global level model structure, then $I$ is also a set of generating cofibrations for the new model structure.
 As $I$ obviously consists of maps between cofibrant objects, \cite[Corollary~2.7]{barwick-tractable} implies that also the set $J$ of generating \emph{acyclic} cofibrations can be chosen to consist of maps between cofibrant objects. \end{proof} \end{thm}